Chenxi0106/AWS-SAA-C02-Study-Guide/README.md

 - You can change EBS volumes on the fly, including the size and storage type

 ### SSD vs. HDD:
-- SSD-backed volumes are built for transactional workloads involving frequent read/write operations, where the dominant performance attribute is IOPS. **Rule of thumb**: Will your workload be IOPS heavy?
+- SSD-backed volumes are built for transactional workloads involving frequent read/write operations, where the dominant performance attribute is IOPS. **Rule of thumb**: Will your workload be IOPS heavy? boot volume?
 Plan for SSD.
-- HDD-backed volumes are built for large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS. **Rule of thumb**: Will your workload be throughput heavy?
+- HDD-backed volumes are built for large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS. **Rule of thumb**: Will your workload be throughput heavy? large sequential workloads?
 Plan for HDD.

 ![hdd_vs_ssd](https://user-images.githubusercontent.com/13093517/84944872-76165b80-b0b4-11ea-819c-a93deb999ea2.png)

 ### EBS Snapshots:
-- EBS Snapshots are point in time copies of volumes.
+- Stored in S3 (managed by AWS).backup EC2 volume.
 You can think of Snapshots as photographs of the disk’s current state and the state of everything within it.
-- A snapshot is constrained to the region where it was created.
 - Snapshots only capture the state of change from when the last snapshot was taken.
 This is what is recorded in each new snapshot, not the entire state of the server.
 - Because of this, it may take some time for your first snapshot to be created.
 This is because the very first snapshot's change of state is the entire new volume.
 Only afterwards will the delta be captured because there will then be something previous to compare against.
 - EBS snapshots occur asynchronously which means that a volume can be used as normal while a snapshot is taking place.
 - When creating a snapshot for a future root device, it is considered best practices to stop the running instance where the original device is before taking the snapshot.
 - The easiest way to move an EC2 instance and a volume to another availability zone is to take a snapshot.
 - When creating an image from a snapshot, if you want to deploy a different volume type for the new image (e.g. General Purpose SSD -> Throughput Optimized HDD) then you must make sure that the virtualization for the new image is hardware-assisted.
 - A short summary for creating copies of EC2 instances: Old instance -> Snapshot -> Image (AMI) -> New instance
 - You cannot delete a snapshot of an EBS Volume that is used as the root device of a registered AMI.
 If the original snapshot was deleted, then the AMI would not be able to use it as the basis to create new instances.
 For this reason, AWS protects you from accidentally deleting the EBS Snapshot, since it could be critical to your systems.
 To delete an EBS Snapshot attached to a registered AMI, first remove the AMI, then the snapshot can be deleted.